bigwoke/tsbot/README.md

 - delquote - Deletes a quote from the database
 - deluid - Removes a unique ID from a user
 - deluser - Deletes a user from the database
+- demote - Removes a user's moderator status
 - disable - Disables the given command if it's enabled and non-root
 - enable - Enables the given command if it's disabled
 - gm - Sends the given message to all virtual servers
+- promote - Promotes a user to moderator status, cannot promote to root
 - protgroup - Toggles group protection for an existing servergroup
 - reload - Reloads the given command